-1.2 The policy outlines the supports and services available to those affected by sexual violence, the processes in place to address reports of sexual violence, the rights and obligations of community members regarding sexual violence, and affirms the University’s commitment to procedural fairness.
+This policy outlines the supports and services available to those affected by sexual violence, the processes in place to address reports of sexual violence, the rights and obligations of community members regarding sexual violence, and affirms the Univer

 2. Scope and Application

-2.2 Any community member who has experienced sexual violence may access supports through the Sexual Violence Response Office.
-Supports are available to community members regardless of where or when an incident has taken place.
+2.5 Any University Community Member who has experienced sexual violence may access supports through the Centre.
+Supports are available to University Community Members regardless of where or when an incident has taken place.
 A formal complaint is not necessary in order to access support.

-2.3 The complaint process is available to all York community members whether the sexual violence occurred on campus, off campus or using social media.
+2.6 The complaint process is available whether the sexual violence occurred on campus, off campus or using social media.

-2.5 Other University policies and procedures relevant to the subject of sexual violence include:
+2.7 Other university policies and procedures relevant to the subject of sexual violence include:

 - Code of Student Rights and Responsibilities